-Lerderderg State Park is in the South East region of Victoria Australia between Bacchus Marsh and Blackwood, just under an hour out of the CBD (Melbourne).
-The Park has an area of 142.5km of land consisting of dense grassland, forest, water crossings, mountains, loose rock, steep rock climbs and a steep gorge created from the Lerderderg river which runs straight through the National Park.
+Hiking Lerderderg State Park is just under an hour out of the CBD (Melbourne), making for a perfect day hike.
+Lerderderg State Park is in the South East region of Victoria Australia between Bacchus Marsh and Blackwood.
+The Park area consisties of 142.5km of dense grassland, forest, water crossings, mountains, loose rock, steep rock climbs.
+As well as a steep gorge created from the Lerderderg river which runs straight through the National Park.

 Meaning there are multiple trails to go on starting at various spots, with the most prominent starting points being at O’Briens Crossing Campsite and Mackenzie’s flat picnic area.